-Expenditure on the construction, installation or completion of infrastructure facilities, such as constructions.
+Expenditure on the construction, installation or completion of infrastructure facilities, such as constructions, generators and electric power plants facilities, is capitalized within property, plant and equipment according to its nature.
 No depreciation or amortization is charged during the construction phase.
 The Company begins depreciating an item of property, plant and equipment when it is available for use.

-Right-of-use assets are recognized as leasehold and generally depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
+Right-of-use assets are generally depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
 If the Company is reasonably certain to exercise a purchase option, the right-of-use asset is depreciated over the underlying asset's useful life.